 The first person started by saying, “I see an open door in front of you both.
 I’m so excited for you in this new season, and for what is on the other side.”
 Another said, “I see you selling this house and moving to a bigger house that better meets your needs.”
 (Often times, houses in visions represent ministry.)
 Another lady saw us moving from a stick wigwam to a treehouse, and we kept moving to bigger and higher places.
 This matches a dream another friend had of us last year.
 The ladies sitting next to me on both sides put their hands on me, and the Holy Spirit began to pour over me in waves, and I was overcome.
 We all began to smell a sweet incense fragrance.
-All of them simultaneously, had an image of Jesus handing me a map, and all in our family followed the instruction on it, with Paul in agreement.
-Lastly, they ended with prayers for Paul to walk in greater authority and be a strong leader in our family.”
+All of them, simultaneously, had an image of Jesus handing me a map, and all in our family followed the instruction on it, with Paul in agreement.
+Lastly, they ended with prayers for “Paul to walk in greater authority and be a strong leader in our family.”

 The next morning, while writing what I was hearing, I penned this.

 “Sweetheart, this is about family mission.
 If I would have allowed you to go the way you were going, you would have pulled away from your family and missed what I wanted for you all along.
 I have given you amazing people in your family.
 You have three world changers in your lineage.
 I gave them to you to be blessings.
-Im making so much right in you.
+I am making so much right in you.
 You are being delivered and fully set free, for such a time as this.
 Your husband is a rock, and He will walk in more and more authority.
 He is steadfast, faithful, and you can lean on him.
 You have seen much shift this year, but it is for good, not for evil.
-Its to launch you where you need to be.
+It is to launch you where you need to be.
 You are stepping into a completely new season of your life, and it is very good.
-I a’m putting things into your hands that you will love .”
+I am putting things into your hands that you will love.”

-“If I take Mercy away permanently, would you be ok with that?”
+I stopped writing in my journal as a silent pause occurred, and then He gently asked, ““If I take Mercy away permanently, would you be ok with that?”

 I thought for a moment, before slowly answering.
 “Father, she belongs to you, not to me.
 You know how much I love her and will miss her, as I have missed others that I’ve loved, but you know what’s best for her and for me, and I completely give her to you, and trust you to do whatever is best.”

-““Child, this is a good place for you to be.
-You are learning to love well dear heart, and that’s what this is all about.
+“Child, this is a good place for you to be.
+You are learning to love well dear heart, and that is what this is all about.
 Learning to love.”

 That evening, as I soaked with worship music on, Jesus ministered to my spirit.
 Then, I slipped into images of heaven.
 I was being handed a scroll, and on it were large black letters with “authority” written on it, but then, I drifted off to sleep.
 I floated somewhere between heaven and earth.
 God was doing a deep surgery on me.

-When I awoke, I immediately sensed the presence of demons in the room, and my vision blurred, as my head began to swim.
-I went downstairs to shake it off, but by that time my heart beat out of my chest in a full-blown panic attack.
+When I awoke, I immediately sensed the presence of demons in the room and my vision blurred, as my head began to swim.
+I went downstairs to shake it off, but, by that time, my heart beat out of my chest in a full-blown panic attack.
 “Have I opened a door to the enemy?”
 I cried inside.